goatzillax/esp8266_pir_now/README.md

 #### Dat Body Diode

 What's sort of vaguely missing is if the code runs for longer than the timeout period of the PIR signal.
 If another edge comes in from the PIR...  you might get reset with your pants down.
+And nobody wants to see that, not even the bear.

 So you need to pull the gate of the reset FET low to prevent further resets while you're working.
 And since you already need a diode shunt the reverse voltage on the gate of the reset FET...  just throw a second transistor (body diode) in its place.